SimonTC/obsidian-note-autocreation/README.md

 | iPhone 			   | ❌                | ❔    |
 | Linux        | ✔️                | ✔️    |

-## Upcoming features
+## Todo
-- Apply Templater templates to new notes
+- [ ] Set specific top folders to collect note suggestions from
-- Respect default location for new notes configured in core Obsidian
+- [ ] Enable header linking if inserting a link to an existing note
-- Set specific top folders to collect note suggestions from
+- [ ] Support searching for notes by alias

 ## How to install